osilander/203.311/Week11/Week11.md

 dge.low.counts <- DGEList(counts=low.read.counts,group=factor(sample.data))
 dge.low.counts <- calcNormFactors(dge.low.counts)

 # Does this change anything?
+Let's check.
 plotMDS(dge.low.counts, method="bcv", col=as.numeric(dge.low.counts$samples$group))

 ```
+With any luck, you might now see some samples grouping.
+And we've only changed the expression of 20 genes!

 Now you should see some differentially expressed genes (but maybe not many).
 Let's repeat this process but pretend we have a better sample with more reads.